 Whether you’re a squid or a kid (or both!), get ready for the next splat-tastic entry in the hit Splatoon series!
 Originating on the WiiU, Splatoon was a hit for the struggling console.
-It was a rare game for Nintendo, being a mostly online-focused third-person shooter, but was given a unique coat of ink.
+It was a rare game for Nintendo, being a mostly online-focused, third-person shooter, but it was given a unique coat of ink.
 Rather than your normal soldiers fighting it out with guns, Nintendo flipped the concept into something far more colorful and friendly by pitting two teams of squid kids against each other with ink-based weapons.
-A sequel came early in the Switch’s life cycle, and was an all-around improvement on the first, adding more weapons, maps, and even a single-player mode.
+A sequel came early in the Switch’s life cycle and was an all-around improvement on the first, adding more weapons, maps, and even a single-player mode.

 Early in 2021, Nintendo revealed that we would be getting a new Splatoon game on the Switch.
-At the time it was simply known as Splatoon 3, and we got a small reveal trailer that both answered and raised a host of questions about this sequel.
+At the time, it was simply known as Splatoon 3, and we got a small reveal trailer that both answered and raised a host of questions about this sequel.
 After the reveal, we have gotten a few bits and pieces of information about Splatoon 3.
 If you’re ready to dive into all the details about this new colorful shooter, we’ve got all the info you need.

 - Everything we know about Breath of the Wild 2

 - The best upcoming Nintendo Switch games